immersive-web/anchors/explainer.md

 1. An arbitrary three dimensional pose that must be updated as the understanding of the world coordinate system evolves.
-1. A pose relative to a specific real world object the system has been able to identify and track.
+2. A pose relative to a specific real world object the system has been able to identify and track.

 Anchors could also represent poses that:

-1. Persist, meaning that the anchor is able to live between executions of the same application.
+3. Persist, meaning that the anchor is able to live between executions of the same application.
-1. Are shared between different applications.
+4. Are shared between different applications.

-This explainer focuses on just the concept of arbitrary anchors (1) but opening the possibility for (2) mainly for API simplicity and to allow the developer to try to always do the right thing.
-Creating anchors when placing virtual objects once the system has some understanding of the real world around it (hitting on a real world object) is a very common practice.
+This explainer focuses on just the concept of arbitrary anchors (1) but opening the possibility for real world understanding (2) mainly for API simplicity and to allow the developer to try to always do the right thing.
+Creating anchors when placing virtual objects once the system has some understanding of the real world around it (hitting on a real world object for example) is a very common and recommended practice.

 The reasons for this limited scope are: